Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Results

 Figure \ref{fig:preds_fault} shows the posterior predictions, generated using the final EKI ensemble, of the temperatures, pressures and enthalpies at well 3.
 The predictions of the prior ensemble are also shown for comparison.
 In all cases, the posterior uncertainty is significantly reduced compared to the prior uncertainty, and the true system state is well contained within the support of the ensemble predictions.
 We note, however, that the uncertainty in the modelled pressures remains slightly greater than we would expect given the magnitude of the observation error; there are a number of particles for which the modelled pressure is consistently far greater than both the true pressure and the observations.

 Finally, Figure \ref{fig:intervals_fault} shows heatmaps which indicate, for each cell in the model mesh, whether the true permeability of the cell is contained within the central 95 percent of the posterior ensemble generated using EKI.
 The corresponding heatmap for the prior ensemble is also shown for comparison.
-In all cases, the majority of the permeabilities associated with each cell are contained within the support of the ensemble; as in the vertical slice case, application of EKI reduces the uncertainty in the permeability structure of the system significantly without discounting the true permeabilities.
+The permeabilities of 99.6 percent of the cells are contained within the central 95 percent of the prior ensemble, while the permeabilities of 94.7 percent of the cells are contained within the support of the posterior ensemble; as in the vertical slice case, application of EKI reduces the uncertainty in the permeability structure of the system significantly without discounting the true permeabilities.